-As is also traditional, we are re-airing this special, audiophonically adapted from an essay that appears in Mark's book A Song For The Season: the story of the most famous pop hit about Easter - sort of.
+As is traditional, we are also re-airing this special, audiophonically adapted from an essay that appears in Mark's book A Song For The Season: the story of the most famous pop hit about Easter - sort of.

 Irving Berlin's "Easter Parade" has its beginnings in a very obscure chin-up song from the Great War written in 1917.
 In this audio special, Mark traces its origins as a First World War morale booster to its re-emergence a generation later as the American Songbook's only Easter standard.
 Along the way, we'll also explore the long languished tradition of Easter parades, the meaning of the word "rotogravure", and whether anyone actually could write a sonnet about your Easter bonnet.

 To listen to our "Easter Parade" podcast, simply click the button above - and don't forget that Mark's beloved book A Song For The Season, which includes his essay on "Easter Parade", is also out in eBook - at Amazon, Barnes & Noble, Indigo-Chapters in Canada, and worldwide.
 So, whatever your preferred digital distribution method, you can be reading it within a minute!

 Alternatively you can order your personally autographed copy of the good old-fashioned print edition of Song For The Season exclusively from the SteynOnline bookstore - and, if you're a Mark Steyn Club member, remember to enter your promo code at checkout to enjoy special member pricing.
-For more on The Mark Steyn Club, fast approaching its fourth birthday, see here - and don't forget our special Gift Membership.
+For more on The Mark Steyn Club, fast approaching its sixth birthday, see here - and don't forget our special Gift Membership.

 Join us on Easter Monday for more thoughts on the state of Christendom on The Mark Steyn Show.